wizcamp/wizcamp-realms-demo/session-guide-quality-check-prompt.md

 - **Completeness**: Are all major outcomes/previews covered?
 - **Essential Terms Ordering**: Are terms ordered by logical learning progression rather than alphabetically?
 - **Code Block Consistency**: Do all multi-line code blocks include language qualifiers (```javascript, ```bash, ```json, etc.)?
-- **Numbered List Indentation**: Is all content following numbered list items properly indented with 3 spaces to maintain grouping under the bullet point?
+- **List Indentation**: Is all content following numbered and non-numbered list items properly indented with 3 spaces to maintain grouping under the bullet point?
+- **Section Ordering Consistency**: Do Learning Outcomes, Instruction, and Slide Deck Outline sections follow the same logical order?
 - **Tone and Audience Appropriateness**: Is content engaging and relatable for 13-18 year olds?
   - Check "Why This Matters" sections use conversational, empowering language
   - Verify metaphors and examples resonate with teenage experiences